Our 2017 CAMP SEASON

 was a great success!

-Our 2018 Camp Season dates, prices, and new features will be announced soon.
+Our 2018 Camp Season dates have been determined (see above).
+Prices and new features will be announced soon.
 Registration will open in February, 2018.

 Camp weeks run from Tuesday through Friday!
 (Never on Monday!)
 Here, below, is a sample week’s schedule (from last year …and this is where weekly schedules will be posted once camp is in session) and descriptions of our 2016 season, to give you an idea of what camp is like:

 Registration opens (and people start looking at these pages) before all the details are settled for this year’s camp.
 To give an idea what a fully developed camp looks like, here’s last year’s!
 We’ll be updating this information as quickly as we can.